erik-git/micro-sso-gateway/README.md

 * `npm run build`

 ### The .env file
 Environment variables are supplied via a .env file (see [dotenv](https://github.com/bkeepers/dotenv)).
 The micro-sso-gateway api relies on the micro-sso-domain api which in  turn relies ona mongoDB.
-To make your setup easier the micro-sso-domain api has been mocked out using an [Apiary blueprint document](http://docs.microssodomain.apiary.io/#).
+To make your setup easier the micro-sso-domain api has been mocked out using an Apiary blueprint document - see [micro-sso-domain mock](http://docs.microssodomain.apiary.io/#).

 The example .env file below points the micro-sso-gateway api to the Apiary blueprint.
 This allows you to run this micro-sso-gateway api in isolation.